Jimmie Johnson: 2010

-During 2010, Johnson won his fifth consecutive championship, becoming the third driver who made up points to win the title since 1975.
-During the season, he scored two poles, 17 Top 5's, 23 Top 10's, and six wins.
+During 2010, Johnson won his fifth consecutive championship, becoming the third driver to make up points to win the title since 1975.
+During the season, he scored two poles, seventeen top-fives, 23 top-tens, and six wins.
 He also remained the only driver to qualify for the Chase every year since its inception in 2004.
-He became the 12th driver to win 50+ NASCAR races when he won at Bristol in March and went up to 10th on the all-time wins list.
-His wins in 2010 included Auto Club, Las Vegas, where he passed Jeff Gordon with 16 laps to go for the lead, Bristol, Sonoma, his first and only road course win, New Hampshire, and Dover.
-At New Hampshire, with eight laps remaining, Kurt Busch, who was running second, bumped Johnson to become the leader, but Johnson returned the favor a couple of laps later to the lead the final two laps.
-Johnson said, “Kurt knocked me out of the way.
-At that point, I thought, I don’t care if I win or finish.
-I’m going to run into him one way or the other ...
+He became the twelfth driver to win 50+ NASCAR races when he won at Bristol in March and went up to tenth on the all-time wins list.
+His wins in 2010 included Auto Club, Las Vegas, where he passed Jeff Gordon with sixteen laps to go for the lead, Bristol, Sonoma, his first and only road course win, New Hampshire, and Dover.
+At New Hampshire, with eight laps remaining, Kurt Busch, who was running second, bumped Johnson to become the leader, but Johnson returned the favor a couple of laps later to lead the final two laps.
+Johnson said, "Kurt knocked me out of the way.
+At that point, I thought, I don't care if I win or finish.
+I'm going to run into him one way or the other ...
 I tried once and moved him.
-(I thought) I’ve got to hit him harder.
-The second time I did and moved him out of the way.”
+(I thought) I've got to hit him harder.
+The second time I did and moved him out of the way."

 Johnson was also named Driver of the Year for the fourth time in his career, joining Gordon as the only drivers to win the award that many times.
 Johnson had been fighting for the championship with Denny Hamlin all season, but eventually passed him in points in the season finale at Homestead.

 He also won Tony Stewart's charity race, the Prelude to the Dream, his first victory on a dirt oval.